TheArctesian/stephenokita.com/src/routes/blog/posts/Variations on Maslow's Hierarchy of Needs.md

 While there are other's that form turn this hierarchy into more complex matrices, I think this general model stands as quite a good guide for human nature.

-Agian sorry for the poor writing I am in a rush to get the weekley in.
+Agian sorry for the poor writing I am in a rush to get the weekly in.